Roll cores for labels

 Conclusion

-Space-saving storage, secure transport and fast label dispensing - this would be difficult to realise without roll cores with different core diameters.
-The versatile cardboard cores transport a large number of labels and increase the efficiency of the production process, especially in combination with automated label dispensers.
+Space-saving storage, secure transport and fast label dispensing - three goals our range of roll cores help realise.
+These versatile cardboard cores transport a large number of labels and increase the efficiency of the production process, especially in combination with automated label dispensers.